Sub-caliber ammunition

-Sub-caliber ammunition is firearm ammunition where the projectile has a smaller diameter than the bore of the gun barrel from which it is fired.
-Firing sub-caliber ammunition has several potential benefits compared to full-caliber ammunition.
-It can for example allow for much higher muzzle velocities due to smaller lighter projectiles being fired from relatively larger propellant charges, but it can also lower the cost of ammunition due to less material being used to produce the round compared to a full-caliber ammunition etc.
+Sub-caliber ammunition (also spelled subcaliber) is firearm ammunition in which the diameter of the projectile is smaller than the bore of the gun barrel from which it is fired.
+Sub-caliber ammunition has several capabilities that full-caliber ammunition does not.
+For example, it can achieve a higher muzzle velocity than can a full-caliber projectile from the same propellant charge, while costing less because of the smaller amount of material used.

-Several methods exists to be able to fire sub-caliber ammunition.
+Several methods exist for firing sub-caliber ammunition.

 Sabot method

 The most traditional way to fire sub-caliber ammunition is to fit the projectile with an expendable sabot.
 The sabot is a device which fills out the missing caliber when the projectile is fired and then leaves the projectile once it has left the barrel.